AnonN10/mathematics_simple_library/samples/README.md

 ## Blue noise generator

+Generates an image of spatial noise with removed low frequencies by employing technique known as circular convolution filtering via frequency domain product.

 Possible output of the program:

 ![Blue noise image](/samples/readme_images/bluenoise.png)

 ## Jump Flooding algorithm

+Constructs a Voronoi diagram and its distance field using a friendly for concurrent computation algorithm.

 Possible output of the program: